republik/plattform/src/components/TeaserFront/Tile.md

 - `color`: The text color.
 - `bgColor`: The background color to use in stacked mode.
 - `align`: `middle` (default), `top` or `bottom`.
+- `imageOnly`: Whether to render only the image (full width or height).

 A `<TeaserFrontTileHeadline />` should be used.